 2005-2006 Nissan Altima

-This article will explain how to install new car stereo gear in your Altima.
-Check it out and then use our vehicle selector to find the gear that will fit your car.
+Then, use our vehicle selector to find the gear that will fit your Nissan.

 Overview of the Nissan Altima

 With an efficient engine and sharp styling, the 2005-06 Nissan Altima remains a popular choice for commuters and car lovers alike.
 For this Altima, Nissan offered a basic system and upgraded Bose stereo system, and aftermarket upgrades are available for each.
 You can replace the stereo and speakers without too much work, and you can even retain your steering wheel audio controls.

 This is the Altima's optional Bose radio.
 Note the logo on the face.
 (Crutchfield Research Photo)

 The Altima was available with two different systems, a regular 6-speaker system and an optional Bose® system.